-Find more at https:// fondsfrauen. de/fondsfrauen-awards-2020-andthewinner-is/
+Find more at:

+https://

+fondsfrauen.

+de/fondsfrauen-awards2020-andthewinner-is/

-One of the highlights of 2020 was the presentation of the Fondsfrauen Award for "Company of the Year" to Raiffeisen Capital Management.
+Fondsfrauen Award for "Company of the Year" to Raiffeisen Capital Management.
 In its remarks, the jury noted that, among other things, 40 per cent of managers at Raiffeisen Capital Management are women and female candidates are given precedence when candidates have the same qualifications.
 In addition, a head of department from Raiffeisen Capital Management was nominated for the award in the "Woman of the Year" category.